jubejuss/githubactions/README.md

    | css-purge | Runs PurgeCSS to remove CSS that is unused by index.html |
    | test Runs | css-lint and css, in sequential order |

-`npm run watch` kui tahad, et broswseris muutisi näeks
+`npm run watch` kui tahad, et broswseris muutusi näeks